Method 1 – Format Cell Horizontally or Vertically with VBA

 End Sub

-This property returns True if the cell or range is locked, and returns False if the value can be modified when the sheet is protected.
-Or when the specified range contains both locked and unlocked cells, it returns Null.
-This property also can be used for locking or unlocking cells.
+This property returns True if the cell or range is locked and False if the value can be modified when the sheet is protected.
+When the specified range contains locked and unlocked cells, it returns Null.
+This property can also be used to lock or unlock cells.

 The following VBA code locks cell B4:C4 on the Excel sheet “Locked” so that they can not be modified when the sheet is protected.